SaqibJaweed/Help-Line/index.md

 The Idea:
 =========

+Touch Screen.
 This project will let the user know His/Her position in line while he waits to get attention of a representative or an attendant.
-Users can also lookup a product in store and once they are done shopping, they can fill out an E-Survey.
+Users can also lookup a product in store and once they are done shopping, they can fill out an E-Survey using a simple and interactive touch screen.

 ### November 28 2017
 Got my PCB Board tested by Vlad at the Prototype lab.
 It works Perfect!!!